Published

 FAQ

 Q: Is the CHIFENCHY speaker waterproof?
-It is IPX5 splash-proof — rated to handle water projected by a nozzle from any direction (splashing, light spray, rain).
+It’s IPX5 splash-proof — rated to handle water projected by a nozzle from any direction (splashing, light spray, rain).
 It is NOT IP67 submersion-rated.
-Reviewers consistently report no issues with poolside splash exposure; do not drop it in the pool or take it underwater.
+Poolside splash exposure is fine; don’t drop it in the pool or take it underwater.
+If you use it at the ocean, rinse it with fresh water afterwards — saltwater is corrosive and IPX5 doesn’t cover that.

 Q: How long does the battery last?
-Reviewers consistently report approximately 10 hours of continuous playback at moderate volume, in line with the manufacturer’s specification.
+Up to 15 hours of continuous playback at moderate volume off the 2500mAh cell.
 Charging is via USB-C, no proprietary cable required.

 Q: Can you pair two CHIFENCHY speakers together?
 Yes — the speaker supports TWS (True Wireless Stereo) pairing.
 Buy two units and they pair to play in actual left-right stereo across both speakers.
-Brian R. Gorham’s verified review specifically calls this out as a value feature.
+Owners specifically call this out as a value feature.

 Q: What colors does it come in?
 Five color variants — the Black hero (B0CX1FRR27, the version featured throughout this review) and the Pink variant (B0D4QMJHR3), plus three additional colorways.
 Same speaker, same specs, same rating across all variants.

 Q: Is the LED light required, or can you turn it off?
 The LED ring can be turned off entirely from the top button cluster.
 The default state on power-on is LED-on color-cycle; one button press changes color, holding the button turns it off.
-Reviewers who use it as a stealth bedside or work-from-home speaker keep the LED off; reviewers using it for outdoor evening ambiance keep the LED on amber or single-color.
+Buyers who use it as a stealth bedside or work-from-home speaker keep the LED off; for outdoor evening ambiance, amber or single-color works well.